 Just like people have the right to give their consent to be tested, they also have the right to revoke their consent if they aren’t happy with the study for any reason at all.
 Sometimes humans are used to eat plants, so their cholesterol levels can be measured.
 Other times they could be the subject of more invasive testing as long as they agree to give their consent.

 Since animals have no way of communicating to give their consent, it’s good that medical research is beginning to focus on other testing methods, including using humans as test subjects as long as they are willing and able to do so.

 Scientists Can Now Study Human Cells In Vitro

 At this time, scientists have the ability to extract human stem cells, which can then be studied in a petri dish in some type of a laboratory setting.
 They can be added to cultures that scientists will study and use to develop new drugs, drug screening, and therapeutic proteins.

-By using human stem cells, it’s important to know that this will cut down on the need for animal testing in many different areas of study.
-Obviously this is important since we’d like to eliminate the need for animals as much as possible in labs.
+By using human stem cells, it’s essential to know that this will cut down on the need for animal testing in many different areas of study.
+This is important since we’d like to eliminate the need for animals as much as possible in labs.
 This is definitely one way to free animals from this unfortunate burden.

 Clearly, the future of animal testing is bright.
 Members of the scientific community are taking steps to eliminate the need for animals during their testing procedures.
-As you can see based on the information above, these measures are working and less animals are needed to be studied during the scientific process, which is certainly a good thing for these creatures, the scientists themselves, and all humanity.
+As you can see based on the information above, these measures are working, and fewer animals are needed to be studied during the scientific process, which is undoubtedly a good thing for these creatures, the scientists themselves, and all humanity.